 Hooke's Law: Spring Constant

-Apply known forces to a vertical spring; measure extension x, linear fit F vs x, read stiffness k.
+Apply known forces to a horizontal spring model; measure extension x, linear fit F vs x, read stiffness k.

 Goal